MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 ms.custom: sap:Connection issues
 ---

-# Linked server couldn't be created after moving on-premises server to Azure
+# A linked server couldn't be created after transition to a Windows 2022 OnPrem or Azure VM

 This article helps you resolve a scenario when a linked server can't be created after moving the on-premises server to Azure.